 Predictive analytics are used to determine customer responses or purchases, as well as promote cross-sell opportunities.
 Predictive models help businesses attract, retain and grow their most profitable customers.

 This is just the beginning.

-Predictive analytics powered by AI can take the data you already have, and unlock immense value from it.
-AI-powered analytics can tell you what's going right and wrong with your website, predict which leads to score as potential customers, surface insights on your competitors, and predict what your target audiences want to buy and consume.
+A predictive model powered by AI can take the data you already have, and unlock immense value from it.
+AI-powered data analytics can tell you what's going right and wrong with your website, predict which leads to score as potential customers, surface insights on your competitors, and predict what your target audiences want to buy and consume.

 That power has marketers adopting AI-powered analytics tools.